buhmancole/galaga_clone/README.md

-To run this game, open the command line and type npm start, then go to localhost:3000 in your browser.
+To run this game, open the command line in the main folder and type "npm start", then go to localhost:3000 in your browser.